 An ongoing list of books I’ve read or recommend.

 This post contains affiliate links as part of the Amazon Associate Program.
 This means, if you purchase one of these books via the link provided, I may receive a small commission for sending you there, at absolutely no additional cost to you.
-It’s a small way you can help offset the cost of providing you with all this free content.

 This is a cookbook (yes, I love to read cookbooks!) that includes recipes from the places in the world known as The Blue Zones–these are the areas where people live the longest, healthiest lives.
 Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece; Okinawa, Japan; and Loman Linda, California.I’m currently obsessed with The Blue Zones, so I read it in about 2 days.
 Full of gorgeous pictures and mouth-watering, plant-based recipes.

 Speaking of cookbooks…I love Kelly Minter.
 If you’ve ever done one of her Bible studies, you will notice she often tucks delicious recipes in them.
 Well, now you can have her recipes and her wit and charm all in one place, along with some gorgeous photos.
 It’s everything I love about a good cookbook.
 Yes, I realize you can get recipes off the Internet for free, but there is nothing quite like a gorgeous cookbook, in my humble opinion.